 Just about every system has been a victim of malware.
 There is a wide variety of malicious software including Trojans, worms and spyware.
 These insidious attacks can potentially destroy your work station.

 Anti-malware software will run in the background of your computer, targeting and destroying malware.

 4. Monitor admin privileges

 Establishing the bounds of user activity via permission and privilege settings on your network will help reduce security risk.
 This process allows administrators to restrict and protect sensitive data as much as possible.

 5. Limit personal mobile device usage

-SMB guidelines for personal device use during working hours should prevent employees from accessing business data using their mobile devices.
-If an employee works mostly on a personal device, it is essential the worker secures the equipment properly.
+SMB guidelines for personal device use during working hours should prevent employees from accessing business data using their mobile gadgets.
+If an employee works mostly on a personal device, it is essential they secure the equipment properly.